danielsaidi/website_danielsaidi/_posts/2017/2017-08-23-alamofire-realm.md

 Both classes inherit `Realm`'s `Object` class and have a convenience initializer that copies properties from another instance of the protocol they implement.

-Like in the API model, `RealmActor` is pretty straightforward, while `RealmMovie` is more complex.
+Like in the api model, `RealmActor` is pretty straightforward, while `RealmMovie` is more complex.
 It has a private `_cast` property, which is used as the backing value for `cast`. `_cast` is a Realm `List<RealmActor>`, while `cast` is a Swift `[Actor]`, just like in the protocol.